-The Committee utilized operating income and RONAEBIT as the operating performance measures for the Company-wide portion of the fiscal 2017 annual incentive award.
+The Committee continued to utilize operating income and RONAEBIT as the operating performance measures for the Company-wide portion of the annual incentive award.
 These measures were chosen because they are consistent with the Company's growth goals and objectives.
 The Committee believes they are important factors in driving shareholder value, and these measures are regularly used to assess consolidated financial performance internally, as well as externally.

 For each operating performance measure, the Committee set three different performance levels (in order of rank)-threshold, target and maximum.
 Participants could earn up to twice their target percentage for performance at the maximum level and 25% of their target percentage for performance at the threshold level.
-Payments were adjusted proportionately and interpolated for actual performance that fell between the threshold, target and maximum levels
+Payments are adjusted proportionately and interpolated for actual performance that falls between the threshold, target and maximum levels.
+Annual goals were set and approved by the Committee at its February 2022 meeting.

 Under the relevant plans, the Committee has broad discretion in determining goals, results and payments, including modifying goals to reflect corporate developments, such as acquisitions, adjusting results or changing an individual's goals.
 However, it only uses this discretion after setting goals when it believes it is appropriate to better reflect the intentions of these incentives and further the interests of the Company and its shareholders.
 The Committee also can consider unusual financial circumstances.
-During fiscal 2017, corporate goals were adjusted to reflect the acquisitions of BTC Global Limited ("BTC"), Norbar Torque Tools Holdings Limited ("Norbar") and Torque Control Specialists Pty Ltd
+During fiscal 2022, the Committee did not use its discretion to change corporate goals.